cfengine/documentation/guide/special-topics/iteration.markdown

 R: mon.dev_smtp_out is $(mon.dev_smtp_out)
 ```

-In this case, all we are doing is creating an array called io_vars.
+In this case, all we are doing is creating an array called `io_vars`.
 Note that
 the indices of the elements of the array are iterated from two lists, so in this
 case we'll have 2*3 = 6 elements in the array, covering all the combinations of
 the two lists inout and inout-names.